Ripser/ripser/README.md

 Ripser supports several compile-time options.
 They are switched on by defining the C preprocessor macros listed below, either using `#define` in the code or by passing an argument to the compiler.
 The following options are supported:

   - `ASSEMBLE_REDUCTION_MATRIX`: store the reduction matrix; may speed up computation but will also increase memory usage
-  - `USE_COEFFICIENTS`: enable support for coeffitients in a prime field
+  - `USE_COEFFICIENTS`: enable support for coefficients in a prime field
   - `INDICATE_PROGRESS`: indicate the current progress in the console
   - `PRINT_PERSISTENCE_PAIRS`: output the computed persistence pairs (enabled by default)
   - `USE_GOOGLE_HASHMAP`: enable support for Google's [sparsehash] data structure; may further reducue memory footprint